SubiyaCryolite/jds/README.md

 # Development
 I highly recommend the use of the [IntelliJ IDE](https://www.jetbrains.com/idea/download/) for development.

+# Contributing to Jenesis Data Store
+If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request targeting the current development branch.

+When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.

+# Bugs and Feedback
+For bugs, questions and discussions please use the [Github Issues](https://github.com/SubiyaCryolite/Jenesis-Data-Store/issues).

 # Special Thanks
 To all our users and contributors!